 Growing up, homemade chili at my house was made from Wick Fowler Chili packages.
 You can easily make this chili at home without the package.
-All you need are some simple ingredients that may already be in your pantry.
+You can create this famous chili at home with this easy recipe.
+You won’t compromise the flavor when you make this homemade chili.

 What Makes The Wick Fowler 2 Alarm Chili Kit So Good?